-Kiierr also offers refurbished caps as their stock allows.
-A refurbished Premier 272 sells for $699, marked down from $875 for a savings of $176.
-Refurbished caps do not come with a growth guarantee, and their warranty only lasts for one year.
+Kiierr also offers refurbished caps as its stock allows.
+A refurbished Premier 272 sells for $699, marked down from $999 for a savings of $300.
+Refurbished caps do not come with a growth guarantee, and the warranty only lasts for one year.
 However, you can use your $130 hair loss evaluation coupon on a refurbished cap, bringing your cost down to $569.
 That’s the lowest price for any 272-diode laser cap among all the reputable brands we’ve encountered, beating out the next least expensive option from Ilumiflow by more than $200.

-Because it can take several months for laser therapy to achieve noticeable results, Kiierr offers one of the most extended growth guarantees in the business.
-You can use the laser cap for up to seven months, and if you aren’t satisfied, you can still return it.
+Because it can take several months for laser therapy to achieve noticeable results, Kiierr offers a 7-month growth guarantee that allows you to use the laser cap for up to seven months.
+If you aren’t satisfied, you can still return it.

-You can only claim the guarantee if you registered your product when you received it and submitted a before photo to the company.
+You can only claim the guarantee if you registered your product when you received it and submitted a before photo of your hair to the company.
 You’ll have to use the product for at least seven months, after which time you’ll have 30 days to make a growth guarantee claim.
 You’ll then have to provide them with a current picture to show that the cap didn’t work for you.
-Also, all returns include a $50 fee to cover shipping costs and a 7% deduction that Kiierr calls a convenience fee.
+Also, all returns include a $50 fee to cover shipping costs and a 25% deduction that Kiierr calls a convenience fee.

-Kiierr offers four haircare products that they’ve designed for you to use in conjunction with your laser cap.
-Kiierr relies on some novel ingredients in their haircare products that you won’t see in many of the competition’s offerings.
-They show promise in testing but need more studies to recommend them wholeheartedly.
+Kiierr offers several hair care products designed for you to use in conjunction with your laser cap.
+Kiierr relies on some novel ingredients in its hair care products that you won’t see in many of the competition’s offerings.
+Some show promise in testing but need more studies for us to recommend them wholeheartedly.

 Here’s a quick look at Kiierr’s haircare lineup.